rodrigodemingo/wordpress_testing_cert/wp-content/themes/accesspress-parallax/readme.txt

 ---------------------------------------------

 == Changelog ==
+Version 1.17
+* Fixed the link on the Scroll down arrow over the banner.
+* Added New Translation language (Russian).
+* Minor CSS bugs fixed.

+Version 1.16
+* Theme option value not saving bug fixed.

+Version 1.15
+* Changed the Option name to theme text domain to prevent the lose of theme option data while making child theme.

 Version 1.14
 * Section ID changed by page ID instead of Page name (Page name created problem with other language then english.)
 * Header spacing bug fixed when logged in.